Sunday, March 30, 2014

 The boys dug the rocks from the middle of the circle and found a large flat stone.
 They pried it up, to find a stone-lined vault, a fold of calico fabric and another rock beneath.
 At this point they ran to get their dad, sure they'd found treasure and were bursting to uncover it.
 But when he arrived he scolded them, saying they had disturbed a child's grave.
 He made them replace the stone on top and cover the hole back in.
 He then sent them to clear a different field and told them to leave that one alone.

 One thing the Cavel boys did not do was disobey their father.
 They dared not investigate their find further.
-But in the night they went out and set up markers in the adjoining woods, and made notes, so that in the future they could come back to the spot.
+But in the night they went out and set up markers in the adjoining woods, took sightings and made notes, so that in the future they could come back to the spot.

 Before the farm was sold, which must have been after my Granddad Cavel passed away in 1941, the brothers went back to the site.
 They hunted up the markers in the woods and paced off the steps.
-With great expectation they dug where they'd found the stones some 25 years before, but there was no sign of them.
+With great expectation they dug where they'd found the vault some 25 years before, but there was no sign of it.
 There was nothing but dirt.
 They rechecked their markers and notes, and paced it out again, which brought them to the same spot.

 They were as mystified as men as they had been as boys, but for a different reason.
 Now they couldn't understand what had happened to the rings and the stones.
 They speculated endlessly; had their father moved the markers, had they paced it out wrongly somehow, had he dug the whole affair up and moved it?
 Whatever happened, the secret went to the grave with someone.